Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 As already stated above, living fish should be in a clear, transparent container that cannot spill water in the plane.
 They can be transported in special aquatic “breather” bags, allowing oxygen and carbon dioxide to pass through the bag’s surface but not water (very clever technology).

-If you plan to take live tropical fish, then unless it is a very short flight, the temperature of the water may well vary too much for the poor fish to survive.
+If you plan to take live tropical fish, unless it is a very short flight, the water temperature may vary too much for the poor fish to survive.

 You can buy these on Amazon – Breather Bags for Shipment or Transportation of Fish